nicdun/logseq-kindle-import/README.md

 # Logseq Kindle Import

-A Plugin that lets you import your kindle highlights which have been created on your kindle, kindle app on mobile or other devices.
+A plugin that lets you import your kindle highlights which have been created on your kindle, kindle app on mobile or other devices.

 ## Why?
 If you are reading a lot of books and use kindle as your daily reading driver, you will create a lot of highlights which could be used and connected in your logseq knowledge database.